ssfsx17/ffpnp/Races.md

 - Home Realm: Ivalice (TA/XII/TA2)
 - Race Support: Viera Agility +10
+- Race Support: Viera Hearing - Viera have a bonus of +50 to pick out individual sounds, as well as to listen for soft sounds.
 - Race Reaction: Mist Sensitivity - Enter Berserk status in the presence of great magical power.

 ### Yeti

 - Home Realm: War of the Magi (VI)
 - Race Action: Yeti Battle Fury - You do a normal attack, then enter Berserk status for the rest of combat.
+- Race Action: Yeti Snowstorm (5 AP) (multi) - Magical attack for Vitality * Level * 0.5 magical ice damage.
+While in Berserk status, you will do this action whenever you have enough AP.
 - Race Support: Yeti Strength +10